icegoat9/picohaven/README.md

 The simplest option is on the web, on the PICO-8 BBS at: https://www.lexaloffle.com/bbs/?tid=45105

+Alternately, you can download executables from itch.io at: https://icegoat9.itch.io/picohaven (I have only tested the Mac executable so far)

-You can also download the files from this repo and load picohaven###.p8.png into the PICO-8 desktop application if you own it, on Windows/Mac/Linux/Raspberry Pi, or load it onto a PICO-8 compatible retrogaming arcade or handheld such as the [Pimoroni Picade](https://shop.pimoroni.com/products/picade), [Gameforce handheld](https://gameforce.fun/products/gameforce-handheld), or many other devices.
+You can also download the source files from this repo and load picohaven###.p8.png into the PICO-8 desktop application if you own it, on Windows/Mac/Linux/Raspberry Pi, or load that onto a PICO-8 compatible retrogaming arcade or handheld such as the [Pimoroni Picade](https://shop.pimoroni.com/products/picade), [Gameforce handheld](https://gameforce.fun/products/gameforce-handheld), or other devices.

 ## How to Play / Rules

-For now, see the play instructions on the PICO-8 BBS at: https://www.lexaloffle.com/bbs/?tid=45105
+For now, see the more detailed play instructions on the PICO-8 BBS at: https://www.lexaloffle.com/bbs/?tid=45105

 # Source Code + Development Documentation